sffxzzp/WebDAVSync/README.md

 WebDAVSync
 ======

-A tool to copy all files from source webdav to target webdav fastly.
+A tool to copy all files from source webdav to target webdav quickly.

 Usage
 ------